 - Claimants are required to register as job applicants with the Division of Workforce Development and are thereby exposed to job orders that employers file.

-If there are payments for holiday, vacation, Worker Adjustment and Retraining Notification Act (WARN) , or pension:
+If there are payments for vacation, holiday, severance, Worker Adjustment and Retraining Notification Act (WARN) , or pension:

-- Number of hours of holiday or vacation pay and amount of pay
+- Number of hours of vacation, holiday, or severance pay and amount of pay

 - Period pay will cover, if designated

-- Anticipated date holiday or vacation will be paid
+- Anticipated date vacation, holiday, or severance will be paid

 - Normal pay dates.